Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Experiments

-\textbf{Dataset.} We use 50k samples from an MD simulation of alanine dipeptide in implicit solvent \citep{kohler2021smooth}, coarse-grained to five atoms: [C, N, CA, C, N], as shown in \cref{fig:aldp-inference} (a).
-When evaluating the models, we perform $1.2\mu s$ of simulations with a $2fs$ timestep, starting from 100 different training conformations and downsample to match the training set size for consistency.
+\textbf{Dataset.} For alanine dipeptide, we use 50k samples from an \gls{MD} simulation in implicit solvent \citep{kohler2021smooth}, coarse-grained to five atoms: [C, N, CA, C, N].
+For Chignolin and BBA, we use the dataset from \citet{deshaw20211fastfolding}, coarse-grained to one bead per amino acid (10 and 28 residues, respectively), and use 80\% of the samples for training.
+For the \emph{iid} setting, we generate the same number of samples as in the training set.
+For \emph{sim}, we initialize $100$ parallel simulations from random training conformations, and simulate with a timestep of $2\,\mathrm{fs}$ for a total length of $1.2\, \mu\mathrm{s}$ for alanine dipeptide, $855.6\, \mathrm{ns}$ for Chignolin, and $200\, \mathrm{ns}$ for BBA.
+All trajectories are downsampled to match the number of training samples for consistency with the \emph{iid} setting.

-\textbf{Inconsistent sampling.} \cref{fig:aldp-inference} (b) compares the free energies of the sampled dihedral angles for iid sampling and Langevin simulation (sim).
-While all methods can match the training distribution under iid sampling, simulation quality varies, and existing models show inconsistencies.
-Standard \emph{Diffusion} fails to recover the low-probability mode (i.e., $\varphi > 0$) completely, even when starting a simulation from these regions. \emph{Mixture} generally improves the results, but still does not find the other mode.
-This is reflected in the numerical results in \cref{tab:aldp-metrics}, where \emph{Mixture} achieves lower means and smaller variance, but simulation errors remain noticeable.
-We attribute this behavior to the smaller time range, which focuses the model's attention, allowing it to learn a better, more stable optimum.

-\textbf{Noisy simulation.} \emph{Two For One} improves consistency by increasing the diffusion time $\t > 0$ where the model is evaluated for simulation.
-However, this also introduces excessive noise, which degrades structural fidelity.
-Although iid sampling is not affected by this, the structures produced by Langevin simulation show significant deviations.
-For example, the W1 distance for the C--N bond is $48.14 \pm 13.03$ larger than for \emph{Both}, as can be seen when inspecting the histogram in \cref{fig:aldp-cn-bond}.

-\textbf{Consistent models.} \emph{Fokker-Planck} regularization enables the model to recover the missing states without modifying the diffusion time, and thus preserving structural accuracy. \cref{tab:aldp-metrics} shows that the regularization substantially improves consistency between iid and simulation, although iid performance slightly declines in favor of improved simulation performance.
-Combining \gls{MoE} with Fokker-Planck regularization for \emph{Both}, enhances simulation quality further while mitigating the drop in iid performance.
-The resulting model achieves close alignment between iid and simulation, and captures the free energy landscape in simulations accurately (see \cref{fig:aldp-inference} (c)).
-The superior iid performance of \emph{Both} over \emph{Fokker-Planck} suggests that applying regularization at larger diffusion times may introduce too many constraints on the model and hence degrade generative quality.
+\textbf{(In-)consistent sampling.} \Cref{fig:systems} compares the free energy landscapes in the projected space for \emph{iid} sampling and Langevin simulation (\emph{sim}).
+While all methods reproduce the training distribution under \emph{iid} sampling, simulation quality varies and reveals inconsistencies.
+For the small system alanine dipeptide, the equilibrium distributions appear similar across methods.
+However, as system size increases, artifacts become more pronounced: for Chignolin, the \emph{Two For One} simulation exhibits strong noise, and for BBA, the system separates into unphysical modes, yielding an incorrect equilibrium distribution.
+In contrast, our Fokker--Planck regularization enforces consistency, producing matching ensembles for \emph{iid} sampling and Langevin simulation (\emph{sim}), i.e., $\prob(\x) \approx \prob_0(\x)$.